 Total price – 80 ILS ($22.33)

 Mauris Tunisian Frikase – Another legendary hold in the wall food spot you have to try when you’re in Ashdod is Mauris Tunisian Frikase, a type of fry bread sandwich.
 The bread is fried then filled with a variety of harissa, vegetables and tuna.
 Mauris also insisted I try some Boukha, a Tunisian fig spirit.
 The combo was awesome.

 Pescado Restaurant – Finally for lunch we drove over to Pescado, a gourmet fish restaurant.
 The owner’s family has a fishing industry, so that’s why they have such a good source of best quality fish from the Mediterranean.
 The food was fresh and excellent.
 I enjoyed the fusion of Middle Eastern and Japanese cooking ingredients and techniques.

 And that completes our Ashdod food tour.
 Food was amazing, my favorite was the amazing elderly lady who cooks Moroccan food that will blow your taste buds!

 MUSIC in This Video: Dollar Needles 3 –

 CAMERA GEAR used to make this video (these are affiliate links):

 I would love to connect with you!

 T-shirts available now:

-Thank you again to David Califa (Instagram: Facebook: ) for taking me on this amazing Israeli food tour of Tel Aviv!
+Thank you again to David Califa (Instagram: Facebook: ) for taking me on this amazing food tour!